kelyette/42-minishell/README.md

 - Assign node
 - Wildcard *
 - Known bugs:
-    - "VAR= " without quotes and have a space after = is not assigned as assignment.
+    - "VAR= " without quotes and have whitespaces after = is not assigned as assignment.

 ----------------
 20 April: Nguyen